 Note: use a brand new command window or shell if you just changed your environment variables.

-1. java -version should output:
+1. java -version should output (first line of output):

 Windows Failure case: java -version shows java 1.6.x (or

 some other wrong version).
 Look for a java.exe in Window's system32

 directory.
 Rename it to java_hold.exe (run CMD as administrator for